endofzero/Minecraft-Sheller/README.md

 ##### ./minecraft.sh backup [full]
 Displays a message to the players if the server is online, stops the writing of chunks, create a dated archive and backs up the world folder.
 If the full option is specified, it will delete the older incremental and full archives based on the settings.
+##### ./minecraft.sh sync
+This updates the offline folder to have the most recent information from the online folder This needs to be ran before you update any maps via the commands.
 ##### ./minecraft.sh cartography
 Displays a message to the players if the server is online, stops the writing of chunks, initiates c10t's cartography script.
 I strongly recommend the MAPS_PATH to be an internet public folder.